-- All suspended or dismissed parties have the right to present evidence and information on the reported infraction on their behalf within 7 days of notification of the suspension or dismissal.
+- All suspended or dismissed parties have the right to present evidence and information on the reported infraction on their behalf within seven days of notification of the suspension or dismissal.
 This evidence must be reviewed within thirty days by NW Nations Baseball.

 Tobacco and Tobacco Related Products: The use of ANY tobacco product shall be prohibited by all participants (including but not limited to players, manager, coaches) within the confines of the playing field and dugouts.
 Local facilities may have stricter policies prohibiting tobacco from facility and parking areas.
 These policies, if any, shall be recognized and enforced during NW Nations events.

 Enter at your own risk.
 Beware of inherent risks at ball parks.
 Outdoor/Indoor facilities such as baseball, softball, soccer fields, and basketball courts by their design and use have inherent hazards such as, but not limited to: